maciejmikosik/testory/doc/tutorial.md

 ### Matching Invocations

-You can take full control of matching invocations by implementing your own `InvocationMatcher`.

-    InvocationMatcher onCondition = new InvocationMatcher() {
-      public boolean matches(Invocation invocation) {
-        // custom logic
-      }
-    };

-Or use predefined factories for most common cases.

- - To assert that specific number of invocations was called on mock.

-    thenCalledTimes(4, onInstance(mock));
+In previous examples of stubbing and verifying we always specified invocation by providing exact mock, method and arguments.
+Sometimes you don't care about arguments.
+It this situation, you can use `any` as a placeholder for arguments you don't care about.

- - To assert that no invocations was called on mock.
+For example, asserting that `add` method was called on mock `list` with any argument.

-    thenCalledNever(onInstance(mock));

- - To stub all invocations returning specified type.
-See [komarro library](https://code.google.com/p/komarro/) for explanation why would you want to do that.

-    given(willReturn(person), onReturn(Person.class));

- - To stub all invocations by return type and arguments.

-    given(willReturn(person), onRequest(Person.class, "username"));

-Use `any` if you do not care about argument value during stubbing or verification.

     thenCalled(list).add(any(Object.class));

-or `any` with [matcher](#matchers) if you care
+If you don't want to specify exact argument, but still care about its value, you can provide matcher.

     thenCalled(list).add(any(Object.class, startsWith("prefix")));

 `Class` passed to `any` is just for inferring purpose.
 Argument can be instance of any type and still can match.

 In most cases you can mix `any` with real arguments.

-    given(willReturn(true), mock).someMethod(object, any(Object.class));
+    thenCalled(list).add(0, any(Object.class));

-In cases where you cannot (due to technical limitations) `TestoryException` is thrown.
+In cases where you cannot (due to technical limitations of primitives) `TestoryException` is thrown.

     // throws TestoryException
     given(willReturn(true), mock).someMethod(any(int.class), intValue);